A full-featured scientific calculator with trig, logarithmic, and statistical functions. Type directly or use the buttons. Supports keyboard input.

 Wikipedia

-A scientific calculator is an electronic calculator, either desktop or handheld, designed to perform calculations using basic and advanced mathematical operations and functions.
+A scientific calculator is an electronic calculator, either desktop or handheld, perform calculations using basic and advanced mathematical operations and functions.
 They have completely replaced slide rules as well as books of mathematical tables and are used in both educational and professional settings.

 Source: Wikipedia - Scientific calculator · Verified March 19, 2026